ghani35/Experimantal-Robotic-Project2/README.md

 2. Desrciption of software architecture
    * Component diagram
    * state diagram
+3. Organization of project's files
-3. Instalation and running procedures
+4. Instalation and running procedures
-4. Working hypothesis and environment
+5. Working hypothesis and environment
    * System's features
    * System's limitations
    * Possible technical improvements
-5. Doxygen documentation
+6. Doxygen documentation
-6. Authors and Teachers contact
+7. Authors and Teachers contact
 # 1. Introduction
 This github repository shows how to creat a robot model and spawn it in a given environment such that it can navigate and do patroling task.
 To achieve these behavior this steps are nedded
    1. Creat a robot model such that the robot can: